 - As you will hover on the name of the network you will see an X mark, click on it to remove it.

 - Remove all the preferred networks one by one

 Now try to connect with the WiFi network and check if it works.

 If you are using Proxy and VPN then it could create interference with the wifi network.
 In many cases, it has been seen that Proxy and VPN triggers DHCP lookup failed error in Chromebook.
 You should temporarily disable it.
 After disabling try to connect with the WiFi network.

 If you have tried all the solutions suggested above and still, you are not able to fix this issue then you should contact official customer support.
 We have provided all the possible fixes for DHCP lookup failed error in Chromebook and most of the users have resolved their issue.
 If you want you can get additional information from the Chromebook Help center.

 You can contact your Chromebook manufacturer support center also like Dell, HP, Lenovo, etc.

 Final Words: Conclusion

 We hope this post helps you fix the DHCP lookup failed error Chromebook.
 We have mentioned all the possible fixes which are tested and working and we have explained all the troubleshooting steps in detail to help you resolve this issue easily.

 Do let us know if this guide has helped you.
-You can leave your comment about your experience.
+You can leave a comment about your experience.
 Please like & share this post to help others.